SuperTavor/ZentronC/README.md

 **NOTE: ZentronC is a project I am doing for fun.
 It is very buggy at its current state and is updated almost daily**

-ZentronC is a compiled scripting language that's faster than both Lua and Python.
+ZentronC is a compiled programming language that's faster than both Lua and Python.
 It is relatively lightweight and is written in C#.

 ## Dependencies
 * G++ accessible from the command line